Tiwaz (Luwian deity)

 Tiwaz (stem: Tiwad-) was the Luwian Sun-god.
 He was among the most important gods of the Luwians.

 Name

 The name of the Proto-Anatolian Sun god can be reconstructed as *Diuod-, which derives from the Proto-Indo-European word *dei- ("shine", "glow").
 This name is cognate with the Greek Zeus, Latin Jupiter, and Norse Tyr.
-While Tiwaz (and the related Palaic god Tiyaz) retained a promenant role in the pantheon, the Hittite cognate deity, Šiwat was largely eclipsed by the Sun goddess of Arinna, becoming a god of the day, especially the day of death.
+While Tiwaz (and the related Palaic god Tiyaz) retained a prominent role in the pantheon, the Hittite cognate deity, Šiwat was largely eclipsed by the Sun goddess of Arinna, becoming a god of the day, especially the day of death.